Reconfiguration of Healthcare Industry Landscape Due to Economic Pressure

 Increased competition from retailers.

 85% of Americans live within a 15-minute drive to a Walmart, putting it in a prime position to serve local populations.
 Walmart Health launched its first clinic in 2019, attached to its store, with a flat fee structure, intending to serve its core customer demographic.
 With great success and bold ambition, expect Walmart to provide multiple care services under one roof and eventually become a significant force in the healthcare ecosystem.
 Target, the competing superstore, has chosen the partnership route, with Kaiser Permanente and CVS Minute Clinics running its in-store clinics.
 On the other hand, CVS Health has taken a similar retail clinic approach with its health-hub model.
-For 2021, expect providers to face new competition from these sources and for the landscape to look very different.
+For 2021, expect providers to face new competition from these sources and for the healthcare landscape to look very different.

 Much of the reconfiguration of the industry landscape was already in progress before the pandemic hit; however, the pandemic did influence the direction, nature, and speed of the changes.
 Everyone in the healthcare value chain – payers, providers, health-tech companies, pharma, and others – is impacted.
 We, therefore, expect 2021 to be a big year for innovation, making healthcare more efficient and convenient for consumers.